 Collioure – a charming Catalan port

-The initial stages of this 7-day trip are the most strenuous—there are many valleys—but hold tight because smooth sailing to the coast is in order!
-Making your way to the shore, you reach the stunning Coté Vermeille where the Catalan port of Collioure is sheltered in a creek where the Mediterranean waters meet the Pyrénées.
+Going down to the coast, you reach the stunning Coté Vermeille where the Catalan port of Collioure is sheltered in a creek where the Mediterranean waters meet the Pyrénées.

 Discover France tip: we have e-bikes available during all our tours, no need to get exhausted!